Nordic company to show Scotland games from 2024

 Last updated on .From the section Scotland

-Nordic broadcaster Viaplay has bought the rights to show all Scotland men's national team matches from 2024-2028.
+Nordic broadcaster Viaplay has bought the rights from Uefa to exclusively show all Scotland men's national team matches from 2024-2028.

-The deal - part of Uefa's centralised media rights sales process - includes World Cup and Euro qualifiers, Nations League ties and friendlies.
+The deal - part of a centralised sale - includes World Cup and Euro qualifiers, Nations League ties and friendlies.

+Streaming service Viaplay, which will launch in the UK in the second half of this year, takes over from Sky Sports.

 The Scottish FA says it has held "positive initial dialogue" about some of the games being free to air.